 area and graduated from Parkland High School in 1970.
 Kathy

 was a member of the 14th Women's Army Corp's Band.
 She followed in her mother's footsteps, who also served in the Army WAC

 band stationed at Fort McClellan, AL the home to the Army Corp Basic Training and School.

-fight with cancer.
+brave fight with cancer.
 She was born Nov.
 29, 1949, in Fort Worth, Texas, to John and Evelyn Withers.
-She came to Alaska in 1955
+She came to Alaska

-a talent for music at an early age.
+displayed a talent for music at an early age.
 In seventh grade, she began playing the tenor saxophone.
-Kay excelled at it and played
+Kay excelled at it

-year at the University of Alaska Anchorage, she joined the Women's U.S. Army Corps Band in 1970 and toured throughout the
+one year at the University of Alaska Anchorage, she joined the Women's U.S. Army Corps Band in 1970 and toured throughout

-United States.
+the United States.
 A memorable moment was performing before her paternal grandmother and other family members in Texas.
-She was
+She

 In 1975, Kay represented UAA at the Miss Alaska Pageant

 and stunned the audience with her tenor sax performance.
 She graduated from UAA with a Bachelor of Arts degree in psychology.